 - The chair and/or all members of the remuneration committee if executive pay is excessive relative to the financial performance of the company. - The chair and/or all members of the remuneration committee (who served during the relevant time period) if the board entered into excessive employment contracts and/or severance agreements with senior executives. - The chair and/or all members of the remuneration committee if performance goals for incentivebased pay were inappropriately changed or lowered after an executive failed to meet the original goals or success became unlikely, or if performance-based remuneration was paid despite a failure to achieve the goals.
-At a minimum, we expect the board to provide a thorough and convincing explanation for the lowering or removal of any performance condition. - The chair and/or all members of the remuneration committee if excessive employee perquisites and benefits were allowed. - The chair and/or all members of the remuneration committee if we believe the pay policies described in the remuneration report are highly divergent from best practices or are otherwise not aligned with the interests of shareholders. - The chair and/or all members of the remuneration committee when the board has maintained, in our view, poor remuneration practices in successive years, or if it has failed to adequately respond to a significant number of negative votes on recent remuneration proposals. - The chair and/or all members of the remuneration committee when the remuneration report fails to disclose the relationship, if one exists, between the company's remuneration policy and the company's performance.
+At a minimum, we expect the board to provide a thorough and convincing explanation for the lowering or removal of any performance condition. - The chair and/or all members of the remuneration committee if excessive employee perquisites and benefits were allowed. - The chair of the remuneration committee when there are substantial concerns with the remuneration policy presented for shareholder approval and/or the pay practices outlined in the remuneration report.
+We may recommend votes against the re-election of all remuneration committee members when a company's policies and practices are particularly egregious -- especially in cases where these concerns have existed over multiple years. - The chair and/or all members of the remuneration committee if we believe the pay policies described in the remuneration report are highly divergent from best practices or are otherwise not aligned with the interests of shareholders. - The chair and/or all members of the remuneration committee when the committee failed to address shareholder concerns following majority shareholder rejection of the say-on-pay proposal in the previous year; and/or the say-on-pay proposal was approved but there was a significant shareholder vote (i.e., greater than 20% of votes cast) against the proposal in the prior year, and there is no evidence that the board responded accordingly to the vote including actively engaging with shareholders on this issue.

+• The chair and/or all members of the remuneration committee when the remuneration report fails to disclose the relationship, if one exists, between the company's remuneration policy and the company's performance.
 We believe that, in order to align shareholder and executive interests, a significant portion of an executive's remuneration should be dependent on the company's performance.

 Additionally, we believe that the remuneration committee performs a key service to the company, and that the associated workload cannot be satisfactorily performed by fewer than three members - two for smaller companies.
 This belief is supported by provision 32 of the UK Code.
-We will generally recommend abstaining from the remuneration committee chair when this committee has fewer than the recommended number of members.
+We will generally recommend shareholders vote against the remuneration committee chair when this committee has fewer than the recommended number of members.

-Please see Section III for additional information regarding our standards for analysing executive remuneration in the UK.
+Please see "The Link Between Pay and Performance" for additional information regarding our standards for analysing executive remuneration in the UK.